 Emergency Basic Needs Distribution

-As of January 5th, 2021, the Resource and Recovery Center hours have been reduced to Tuesday, Wednesday, and Sat from 11am-3pm
+The Resource and Recovery Center is open Tuesday, Wednesday, and Saturdays from 11am-3pm

 Please call the church for questions at 530-877-7963, please note: the phone will only be answered during MCC’s normal hours of operation.